Mental Health Outcomes in Criminal Matters – You Need a Mental Health Lawyer

 Making a section 32 Application to the Court can be tricky.
 There are 2 discrete aspects to it.
 The first is whether the person charged fits the criteria to enable the Magistrate to deal with the matter pursuant to this diversionary measure, and the second is whether the person charged should be dealt with in that way (and this depends on a number of factors, including the nature of the offence, the relationship of the illness to the offending behaviour, subjective matters and so on).
 This is not an area of law where the person charged should attempt to represent him or herself.
 It requires a detailed understanding of this area of the law.

-Our mental health criminal solicitors have made numerous successful section 32 applications, as well as other types of applications relating to mental health conditions as they may relate to criminal offences, and are very experienced with dealing with these types of matters
+Our mental health lawyers have made numerous successful section 32 applications, as well as other types of applications relating to mental health conditions as they may relate to criminal offences, and are very experienced with dealing with these types of matters

 Brigitte Simeonides & Associates – Criminal Lawyers Sydney